How to Protect Your Business from Fraud and Scams During COVID-19

 Keep in mind that any loans approved by the government will require you to do all the work; no one is going to reach out to you, so if this happens, this should be a big red flag.

-CEO scam: The scammer may pose as the CEO they may ask you to wire funds or send gift card codes.
+CEO scam: The scammer may pose as the CEO and may ask you to wire funds or send gift card codes.
 They may indicate that it is not possible to get to a computer and that is why your help is needed.
 They most likely hacked your CEO’s social media and appear believable.

 Always confirm who you are speaking with before wiring funds.
 Urgency and lack of information should be a red flag.